-After some research and evaluation, the Ewing Police Department chose Cradlepoint’s COR Series solutions, NetCloud Manager (NCM), and NetCloud Perimeter.
+After some research and evaluation, the Ewing Police Department chose Cradlepoint NetCloud Service for mobile.
+The service includes routing, a WiFi access point, GPS and telematics integration, WiFi-as-WAN, and cloud configuration and troubleshooting, all delivered via an in-vehicle LTE router with 24x7 support and a limited lifetime warranty.
 The Cradlepoint-powered LTE network enables the cruisers to have instant, resilient, and secure network connectivity while accessing critical online systems no matter where they are.

-Michael Narducci, senior technical specialist for the Ewing Police Department stated, “Our cruisers operate almost 24/7.
+“Our cruisers operate almost 24/7.
 I wouldn’t be surprised if some of our Cradlepoint routers have been running nonstop for a week.
 They’re exposed to extremes of hot and cold, and to all the items bumping around in the trunk of the cars.
-These things are tough!”
+These things are tough!" said Michael Narducci, senior technical specialist for the Ewing Police Department.

-“We are exceedingly happy with the Cradlepoint technology ...
+"We are exceedingly happy with the Cradlepoint technology ...
 It works seamlessly and Cradlepoint showed us that we could manage everything remotely.
 The officers don’t have to do anything to get it to work.
-It is always there and always on," said Robert Green, director of technology for the Ewing Police Department in New Jersey.
+It is always there and always on," said Robert Green, Director of Technology, Ewing Police Department.

-Increased Efficiency: With traditional in-vehicle and WAN solutions, setting up a VPN was a headache because it had to be managed at both ends—and the carrier had to be involved to get the network set up appropriately.
+With traditional in-vehicle and WAN solutions, setting up a VPN was a headache because it had to be managed at both ends — and the carrier had to be involved to get the network set up appropriately.
 Sometimes that could take months to schedule.
 However, Cradlepoint NetCloud Perimeter provides a virtual overlay network with the end-to-end encryption and a private address space that completely isolates it from the public Internet.
 The combination of Cradlepoint’s fast and reliable LTE and secure and resilient network enables the police department to stay connected from anywhere.

 “It’s easier this way.
-Officers turn their computer on, Cradlepoint automatically connects using the authentication that we set up and they can get right into our police network and access the resources and programs they need,” added Green.
+Officers turn their computer on, Cradlepoint automatically connects using the authentication that we set up and they can get right into our police network and access the resources and programs they need,” Green said.

 Additionally, the remote access and central control capabilities enables the IT department to grant platform access to third parties.
 In particular, it allows the Ewing Police Department to provide such access to its IT reseller.

 “Having that ability to let our vendors go in and check settings eliminates an additional step for us.
-They don’t have to explain to me how to do something since they can just go in and do it themselves,” added Narducci.
+They don’t have to explain to me how to do something since they can just go in and do it themselves,” Narducci said.